earthly/website/blog/_posts/2021-03-10-understanding-docker-logging-and-log-files.md

 **1. Containers are transient.** When a Docker container broadcasts logs, it sends them to the application's `stdout` and `stderr` output streams.
 The underlying container logging driver can start accessing these streams, and the logs are stored on the Docker host in JSON files ([`json-file` is the default logging driver used by Docker](https://docs.docker.com/config/containers/logging/json-file/)).
 It writes JSON-formatted logs to a file on the host where the container is running.
 Any logs stored in the container will be deleted when it is terminated or shut down.

-**2. Containers are multileveled.** There are two levels of aggregation in Docker logging.
+**2. Containers are multi-leveled.** There are two levels of aggregation in Docker logging.
 One refers to the logs from inside the container in your Dockerized application, and the second refers to the logs from the host servers (eg, system logs, Docker daemon logs), which are generally located in `/var/log`.
 A log aggregator that has access to the host pulls application log files and accesses the file system inside the container to collect the logs.
 Later, you'd need to correlate these log events for analysis.

 In this article, you'll learn about different logging strategies you can use in a Dockerized application—how you can access logs and understand Docker logging commands, drivers, configuration, and management to build a highly performant and reliable infrastructure.

 ## Docker Logging Commands

 `docker logs` is a command that shows all the information logged by a running container.
 The `docker service logs` command shows information logged by all the containers participating in a service.
-By default, the output of these commands, as it would appear if you run the command in a terminal, opens up three I/O streams: STDIN, STDOUT, and STDERR.
-And the default is set to show only STDOUT and STDERR.
+By default, the output of these commands, as it would appear if you run the command in a terminal, opens up three I/O streams: stdin, stdout, and stderr.
+And the default is set to show only stdout and stdout.

-- STDIN is the command's input stream, which may include input from the keyboard or input from another command.
+- stdin is the command's input stream, which may include input from the keyboard or input from another command.
-- STDOUT is usually a command's normal output.
+- stdout is usually a command's normal output.
-- STDERR is typically used to output error messages.
+- stderr is typically used to output error messages.

-The `docker logs` command may not be useful in cases when a logging driver is configured to send logs to a file, database, or an external host/backend, or if the image is configured to send logs to a file instead of STDOUT and STDERR.
-With `docker logs <CONTAINER_ID>`, you can see all the logs broadcasted by a specific container identified by a unique ID.
+The `docker logs` command may not be useful in cases when a logging driver is configured to send logs to a file, database, or an external host/backend, or if the image is configured to send logs to a file instead of stdout and stderr.
+With `docker logs <CONTAINER_ID>`, you can see all the logs broadcast by a specific container identified by a unique ID.

 ```bash
 $ docker run --name test -d busybox sh -c "while true; do $(echo date); sleep 1; done"